JuliaSmoothOptimizers/OptimizationProblems.jl/README.md

 ```

 You can obtain the list of problems currently defined with
-`names(OptimizationProblems)`.
+`names(OptimizationProblems.PureJuMP)`.
 The first symbol in the list is
-`:OptimizationProblems` itself&ndash;the name of the module.
+`:PureJuMP` itself&ndash;the name of the module.

 Currently, only a few unconstrained problems are implemented.
 Some are
 available in variable size.